nathandaniels/gpsform/README.md

 6. Upload the app to a webserver or just fork this repository and create a gh-pages branch.
 7. You may also want to change the meta tags at the beginning of the page to reflect your app.
 9. Start Collecting!

+##Notes
+1. Working with Bluetooth GPS Provider app for mock locations on Android.

 ##Enhancements
 Could be added but I wanted to keep this app as simple as possible.